Fire Prevention Information

 Rural Living - On rural properties, prepare and maintain fuel breaks around fence lines, buildings, equipment sheds, haystacks, hay sheds and fuel supplies.

 Fuel reduction on vacant allotments greater than 0.03 hectares in size.
-It is considered that a mowed or slashed firebreak be constructed around the perimeter of the block of land to the minimum width of 4m.
+It is considered that a mown or ploughed firebreak be constructed around the perimeter of the block of land to the minimum width of 4metres.
 The flammable growth on the firebreak is to be maintained to maximum height of 10cms for the duration of the fire danger season.
-However this is only a guideline.

-Council is involved in a township vacant land clearance program which starts mid October each year, this involves inspection of township properties and some rural allotments, under the provisions of Section 105 of South Australian Fire and Emergency Services Act 2005.
+Council undertakes an annual township vacant land clearance program which commences in the second week October each year, this involves inspection of township properties and some rural allotments, under the provisions of Section 105 of South Australian Fire and Emergency Services Act 2005.